Chair of Fommunity Forum, Community Lead for Emergency and Urgent Care; Care Contracting Committee and Union Board

-Representative for CCG Governing Body and CCG Lay Member for Patient Involvement
+Representative for CCG Governing Body and CCG Lay Member for Public and Patient Involvement

 After retiring from work as a Legal Adviser to Justices in the Court Service, due to serious illness, I was keen to give something back to the NHS.
 I served seven years as an elected Governor on the Northern Lincolnshire and Goole Hospital Trust fulfilling several roles including that of Lead Governor.
 I now serve as an elected Lay Member on the CCG Board.